Battle of Pasir Panjang: Casualties

-During the entire Malayan Campaign, but mostly from 12 to 15 February 1942 in Singapore, the Malay Regiment suffered a total of 159 killed.
+During the entire Malayan Campaign, but mostly from 13 to 15 February 1942 in Singapore, the Malay Regiment suffered a total of 159 killed.
 Six of them were British officers, seven Malay officers, 146 other ranks and a large but unspecified number wounded.
 About 600 surviving Malay Regiment soldiers reassembled in the Keppel Golf Link area.
 Here, they were separated from their British officers.
 They later joined prisoners-of-war from the British Indian Army battalions at the Farrer Park concentration area.
 It remains unclear as to how many casualties the Japanese suffered.

 Aftermath

 The battle of Pasir Panjang had little strategic significance.
 From a purely military operational perspective, the Battle of Pasir Panjang could not change the outcome of the fate of Singapore and it was a matter of time before the British would surrender to the Japanese 25th Army.
 The Allied units stationed there were simply tasked with defending the approach to the ridge, but instead had to resist the main invasion force.
 Bukit Chandu itself is situated on high ground overlooking the island to the north, and it controlled the direct passage to the Alexandra area where the British army had its main ammunition and supply depots, military hospital and other key installations.
 The fall of Bukit Chandu allowed Japan access to the Alexandra area, indirectly contributing to the Alexandra Hospital massacre.

 Adnan Saidi is described by many Singaporeans and Malaysians today as a hero for his actions on Bukit Chandu – he encouraged his men not to surrender and instead fight to the death.
 In Singaporean and Malaysian school textbooks, he is also credited as the soldier who noticed the error in the marching style of the Japanese soldiers disguised as Indian troops.

 Fighting continued after his death and the subsequent British signing of surrender of Singapore to the Empire of Japan at 1810 hours on 15 February 1942 in the area around Alexandra Hospital, Tanjong Pagar and Pulau Belakang Mati (Sentosa) where some of the Malay Regiments regrouped.

-On 10 February 2021, it was reported that on the day before, 100-year-old Ujang Mormin, the last of the survivors of the battle at Pasir Panjang and then a private of the Malay Regiment, had passed away in a hospital in Selangor, Malaysia due to the worldwide COVID-19 pandemic.
+On 10 February 2021, it was reported that on the day before, 100-year-old Ujang Mormin, the last of the survivors of the battle at Pasir Panjang and then a private of the Malay Regiment, had died in a hospital in Selangor, Malaysia due to the worldwide COVID-19 pandemic.
 Ujang had been 21 years old when he fought the Japanese.